 Types of bladder cancer

-Bladder cancers are grouped into several types by the way the cancer cells look under a microscope.
-The type of bladder cancer you have can affect your treatment options because different types need different treatments.
+There are different types of bladder cancer.
+The type you have can affect your treatment options because different types need different treatments.

-Transitional cell carcinoma: This is by far the most common type of bladder cancer.
-It starts in the cells that line the inside of the bladder – the urothelial cells.
-It is also called urothelial carcinoma.
+This is by far the most common type of bladder cancer.
+It starts in the inner layer of the bladder – the urothelium – so it is also called urothelial carcinoma.

-These tumors are also named based on whether they have grown into the bladder wall.
-If they grow deeper into the bladder wall they are called invasive; if not, they are non-invasive.
+These tumors are also named based on whether they have grown into the bladder wall:

 Squamous cell carcinoma: This type is much less common and is usually invasive.